hhan31415/fotmob-scraper/README.md

 # FotMob Scraper ⚽

-A powerful Python-based web scraper for extracting detailed football match data and statistics from FotMob.
+A powerful Python-based web scraper for extracting detailed football league, player, and match data and statistics from FotMob.
 Built with Selenium and Streamlit, it provides a user-friendly interface to scrape data by round or for an entire season.

 ## 🌟 Features